 Because the intervention is believed to be more effective for low achieving children, the teacher in the randomly selected Year 1 class nominated children for participation in the trial.
+The Nottingham

-The Nottingham University intervention team provided written instruction to teachers in all schools on how to nominate the children for the project: the children should be in the lower half of their class, according to the teacher's assessment, not have a statement of special educational needs, and have no difficulty in understanding English.
-If a class had 19-20 children, 10 children were nominated; if a class had 17-18 children, 9 children /were nominated; if a class had 15-16 children, 8 were nominated.
-If the school had more than 14 Year 1 children and these were distributed across different classes, all Year 1 children were treated as a single cohort and the teachers from the different classes cooperated in the nomination process.
+University intervention team provided written instruction to teachers in all schools on how to nominate the children for the project: the children should be in the lower half of their class, according to the teacher's assessment, not have a statement of special educational needs, and have no difficulty in understanding spoken English.
 The list of nominated children was sent to the Oxford University evaluation team by the 18th January 2018, before pre-testing and randomisation; 6 schools nominated 9 children and the remaining schools nominated 10 children.